mitotic/graphterm/graphterm/www/help.rst

    gtermhost --daemon=start <primary_domain_or_address> <secondary_host_name>

-For increased security in a publicly-accessible server, you will need to use a cryptic authentication code, and also use *https* instead of *http*, with SSL cettificates .
+For increased security in a publicly-accessible server, you will need to use a cryptic authentication code, and also use *https* instead of *http*, with SSL certificates.
 Since GraphTerm is currently in *alpha* status, security cannot be guaranteed even with these options enabled.
 (To avoid these problems, use SSH port forwarding to access GraphTerm on ``localhost`` whenever possble.)